athena-ceo/trusted-service/README.md

 # Trusted Services README

-Trusted Services is a framework that streamlines the build of localizable, accountable, self service applications.
+Trusted Services is a framework that streamlines the build of localizable, accountable, self-service applications.

 You can create a new application either by using a Python API or by parameterizing in a low code fashion the framework through a xlsx.